manya-bansal/mosaic-artifact/README.md

 3. Defintion of the function capability language, aliased as ```DynamicStmt``` in the code: ```mosaic/include/taco/accelerator-notation.h``` and corresponding implementation in ```accelerator_notation.cpp``` located in the ```taco/mosaic/src``` directory.
 4. Key search generation and checking: ```mosaic/include/taco/accelerator_search.h``` and the corresponding implementation in ```accelerator_search.cpp``` located in the ```mosaic/src/accelerator_notation``` directory.
 There are also additional mathematical rewrite functions in ```index_notation.cpp```.
 5. Scheduling commands: ```mosaic/include/taco/index_notation.h``` and the corresponding implementation in ```index_notation.cpp``` located in the ```mosaic/src/index_notation``` directory.

-## Misc Notes for Manya: DO BEFORE SUBMITTING ARTIFACT

-Remove any git identification info from reviewer aws machine.